lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 These results and the visual detection of bacteria in _Azolla_ megaspores, make it very likely that these bacteria are indeed vertically transmitted, at the very least in _A. filiculoides_.
 Other MAGs might also be endophytic and vertically transmitted, but their abundance is lower than the detection limit in the sequencing of \ref{foul play} [@Dijkhuizen2018].

 Systematic association of a taxonomic group with the _Azolla_ genus may -given the known mechanism of transfer- imply these bacteria are endophytic and vertically transmitted as well.
 The two most abundant orders in the whole _Azolla_ genus were found to be endophyic in _A. filiculoides_ 'wild': Rhizobiales and Burkholderiales (+@fig:fig3_Azfil_wild_binning).
 However, especially the Rhizobiales order was represented by many MAGs, not all endophytic (+@tbl:tbl3_2).
 The Nevskiales order may also be endophytic, since it survived stringent sterilisation of the _A. filiculoides_ 'minus-cyano' sample (+@fig:fig3_Azfil_wild_binning rest2).
 These three orders are all widely reoccuring throughout the entire genus (+@fig:fig3_binning_QC_all_taxonomy order).
-It is tempting, perhaps reasonable, to then extrapolate that bacterial order persistent in the entire genus are endophytes of _Azolla_ ferns too.
+It is tempting, perhaps reasonable, to then extrapolate that these orders are endophytes of other _Azolla_ ferns too.
 The Spingomondadales for example, may be subject to this reasonoing for it is present in all but one _Azolla_ host, and on a deeper level of taxonomy only accounts for two genera: Novosphingobium and Sphingomonas.
-Yet, a counter-example also exits within our data; Caulobacteriales are an exception to this theory.
+Yet, a counter-example also exits within our data: Caulobacteriales.
-Caulobacterales are associated with all _Azolla_ species, but it's genome was found to be epi-phytic in _A. filiculoides_ 'wild' (+@tbl:tbl3_2 Caulobacter).
+Caulobacterales are associated with all _Azolla_ species, but its genome was found to be epi-phytic in _A. filiculoides_ 'wild' (+@tbl:tbl3_2 Caulobacter).
 Another exception to the theory are the Rhodospirillales.
 This group is endophytic to _A. filiculoides_ 'wild' (+@tbl:tbl3_2 Rhodospirillales) yet unique to this host (+@fig:fig3_binning_QC_all_taxonomy).
-Concluding, we propose the following.
+Concluding, we propose there is a certain modularity to the _Azolla_ genus metagenome.
 We theorise that some bacteria are, like the main symbiont _N. azollae_, capable of being vertically transmitted; specifically bacteria in the Rhizobiales Burkholderiales and Nevskiales orders.
+These bacteria likely have some niche in the symbiosis, hence their relatives are often atracted to the ferns but in a facultative nature.
-The symbionts are low in diversity, but the leaf pocket ecosystem is not impervious to additional bacteria like Rhodospirillales in _A. filiculoides_. mode of transmission: some permanent partners, some passing passengers
+These additional symbionts are low in diversity, but the leaf pocket ecosystem is not impervious to additional bacteria like Rhodospirillales in _A. filiculoides_.
+Additional symbiotic bacteria may enter the symbiosis and make use of the vertical microbiome transfer.
+Other groups of bacteria are seemingly systematicall atracted by the plant, like the Caulobacterales, but not endophytes per se.

 Two theories currently coexist in the literature about how _N. azollae_ enters _Azolla_ megasporocarps.
 Recently, motile _N. azollae_ filaments were observed with confocal microscopy in small channels of the _Azolla_ megasporocarp indusium cap [@Zheng2009; @Ran2010].